karthikj5453/AI-GOVERNANCE-CO---PILOT/README.md

 > AI Governance Co-Pilot is a secure, AI-powered intelligence platform that helps public leaders make faster, smarter, data-driven decisions using unified constituency-level insights.

----

-If you want next, I can explain:

-* How it works technically
-* What makes it innovative
-* Or how to simplify it for a powerful pitch opening
-* Or how to build MVP in 48 hours